 Unfortunately, my experience with trying to integrate this device into my elderly parents’ lifestyle has been wholly unsuccessful.
 Although I approached the task with great enthusiasm, it became tough to get them to want to engage with the product after some frustrating first attempts.
 That particular device is currently gathering dust in their apartment in Sydney.

 It’s critical to accept that the user’s view of their needs and our occasionally heavy-handed view of what needs fixing is often not aligned.
 Indeed the idea that ageing needs ‘fixing’ may need a re-think.
-In Japan, the very definition of ‘old’ is quite different to western countries.
+In Japan, the very definition of ‘old’ is quite different from western countries.
 It is also not uncommon for caregivers to be in their 70s for family members in their 90s.

 In March of 2022 we surveyed a population representative group of online-connected Japanese aged 16 to 89.
 This was the broadest sample in terms of age we have ever taken at The Carter Group!
 We were highly encouraged by the finding that those who make it into their 70s and 80s in Japan do enjoy a sense of being useful.
 Three-quarters of those surveyed in their 80s feel they have a role to play at or outside of home.
 Perhaps it’s the case that ageing people tend to value their increasingly limited options more highly.